 Times that by twelve (the number of months in a year) bringing the total number to $36,000 per year.
 Times that number by twenty (for the number of years you want to be insured) and you would need $720,000 in life insurance policies or $720,000 in savings and investments in order to be self-insured.

 That’s a lot of cash, which is why having a sufficient life insurance policy is so important to your family’s security as you work toward becoming self-insured.
 If you’re close to being self-insured, don’t panic and run out and buy a policy.
-If your goal is $700k but you’ve “only” got $500k in savings and investments with little to no debt, I’m pretty sure your family will be fine even if your income is taken away.
+If your goal is $700k but you’ve “only” got $500k in savings and investments with little to no debt, your family is likely still in a pretty good financial situation, even if your income is taken away.

 The point is that in order to consider yourself self-insured to where you don’t need a life insurance policy to cover expenses, you need to have a pretty substantial amount of cash socked away.